binatrix/twatchbuilder-clockskin-converter/README.md

 # twatchbuilder-clockskin-converter
 On the Internet there are several formats to build watch faces.
 One of them is the XML-based "ClockSkin" format used by various Android clocks.
+The sites "coolwatchfaces.com" and "clockskin.us" have several models in it.

 This is a Python script to convert XML ClockSkin files into TWatchBuilder C ++ code.